Khecheopalri Lake: Conservation measures

 A scientific study was, therefore, instituted (the first such study in India of a sacred lake in a temperate zone) with the objective of quantifying the sacredness value of the lake and the related recreational value of the Yuksom-Dzongri-Goechha La corridor.
 The study was carried out by gathering interactive information from tourists who visit the lake throughout the year (both national and international) and local community on their perceptions for conservation and tourism.
 This study has established that monetary values need to be attributed to conservation of the site for biodiversity and pilgrimage through regulated ecotourism.
 This could also usher in economic development, closely linked to conservation.

 Thus, ecotourism, promoted with the involvement of local communities, could not only provide economic benefits but also control further deterioration of biodiversity in the Khecheopalri Lake surroundings as well as in the Yuksom-Dzongri-Goechha La Corridor.
 Further, as a conservation measure, fishing or any other recreational activities at the lake have been prohibited.
 Swimming and boating in the lake are also prohibited.
 There is also the belief among the local community that any disturbance on the 'Holy Lake' could lead to calamities and unwelcome events.

 To reduce the pollution levels in the lake, the measures envisaged are: afforestation of degraded forest areas, prayer ceremonies to be made monastery centric than lake centric, implement a management plan with full local participation, shifting cultivation and grazing in the catchment to be discouraged, weed control through manual and mechanical extraction and most importantly to check anthropogenic and agricultural runoff into the lake.

 To ensure lake conservation and management, the Khecheopalri Holy Lake Welfare Committee (KHLWC) and the local community are involved in developing plantations and management of festivals.
 They have stopped grazing around the lake periphery and even stopped construction of a footpath on the periphery of the lake in order to maintain the forest vegetation surrounding the lake.

 Facilities

 Now, there is a lake Jetty that leads to the front of the lake and from where prayers and incense are offered.
 Prayer wheels are fixed along the jetty with prayer flags and Tibetan inscriptions, adding to the piety of the place.

 Annual Buddhist rituals from the readings of the Naysul prayer book, which describes the origin of Sikkim and has several tantric secret prayers, are chanted at the lake.

 Religiosity

-The placid waters of the lake are visited by many pilgrims and tourists.
-From the main gate, where there are small shops and road ends to the lake is about a ten to fifteen minutes walk through a lovely tropical forest.
+Khecheopalri Lake was once worshipped by animistic Lepchas as a location of spiritual power.
+It became a sacred Buddhist site around 1700 with the establishment of Khecheopalri Monastery, and the lake is now the subject of a mixture of Buddhist and animistic practices.
+Pilgrims to the lake seek healing and fertility.
+Every day, people offer flowers and food to the lake's dakini.
+The dakini has many names, and most of the Bhutia-Lepcha villagers and Buddhist pilgrims think of the lake as her foot.
+The monks of Khecheopalri Monastery and the surrounding areas dedicate several ceremonies to the lake each year, along with animistic priests.